 All consular services, routine and emergency, continue to be suspended until further notice.
 The level of instability and ongoing threats in Yemen remain extremely concerning.
 There are no plans for a U.S. government-coordinated evacuation of U.S. citizens at this time.
 If you wish to depart Yemen, you should stay alert for other opportunities to leave the country.
 U.S. citizens who are able to depart Yemen for another country and are in need of emergency assistance upon arrival may contact a U.S. embassy or consulate in that country.

-The U.S. Embassy in Djibouti is aware that boats continue to transit between Aden and Djibouti and Aden and Berbera with U.S. citizens and their family members seeking consular services in Djibouti after having first obtained a Djibouti visa in Hargeisa or Khartoum.
-While air travel remains the safest of transit options, we advise anyone traveling by boat to verify that the vessel s/he intends to travel on has life jackets equal to the number of passengers, emergency rafts, emergency food and water rations, adequate defensive and offensive tools against piracy, an emergency action plan, and the necessary naval clearances to transit the Gulf of Aden.
+The U.S. Embassy in Djibouti is aware that boats continue to transit between Aden and Bossasso and Aden and Berbera with U.S. citizens and their family members seeking consular services in Djibouti after having first obtained a Djibouti visa in Hargeisa or Khartoum.
+While air travel remains the safest of travel options, we advise anyone traveling by boat to verify that the vessel s/he intends to travel on has life jackets equal to the number of passengers, emergency rafts, emergency food and water rations, adequate defensive and offensive tools against piracy, an emergency action plan, and the necessary naval clearances to transit the Gulf of Aden.
 While International Organization for Migration vessels always meet these requirements, many private dhows do not, and travelers should exercise caution in boarding a vessel if there are any indications that it does not satisfy these general safety measures.

 Transportation Resource Information